CNPI-ADILA/ADILA_Data_Cleaning/README.md

 # ADILA_Data_Cleaning
- Code to clean data for ADILA project
+ Code to clean data for the ADILA project
+ (note: this code has not been updated recently so directories / files may have changed)